 Breastshot Waterwheel & Heat – Project Case Study

-A mid‑to‑late 19th‑century breastshot waterwheel in rural Oxfordshire is being upgraded to provide continuous renewable heat for an attached property.
+A mid‑to‑late 19th‑century breastshot waterwheel in rural Oxfordshire is being restored and upgraded to provide continuous renewable heat for an attached property.

-This project is part of Rotaheat’s programme to adapt historic and modern water‑power assets for low‑carbon heat.
+This project is part of Rotaheat’s programme to support the adaption of heritage and modern water‑power assets for low‑carbon heat.
 While this installation is in the UK, the principles apply to mills across Europe and other regions where functional hydraulic infrastructure remains under‑utilised.

 Project Objectives